CS-495-Cloud-Robotics-Team/PuppyPi/docs/features.rst

      - Able to understand commands in most languages, including Google Translated commands
    * - Command generation
      - Ability to perform non-existing commands if the functionality could be created by a chain of current commands, such as "walk in a square" (walking and turning)
-   * - Variable time commands
-     - Specifically for walk the user can ask for a number of seconds it should walk for, will be input into the command_queue and interpreted by the code in controller.py
    * - Face Detection
      - When this command is run the robot will wave its paw when it detects a face
    * - Color Detection
-     - When this command is run the robot will nod its head when a specific color is found
+     - When this command is run the robot will nod its head when a specific color is found (currently blue, red, green)
    * - Visual Patrol/Line following
-     - When this command is run the robot will follow a line of a specific color
+     - When this command is run the robot will follow a line of a specific color (black, red)

 List of Current Voice-Executable Commands
 -----------------------------------------